openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 64: Temperature Report Inteval

 Report Interval in seconds
-Defines the Periodic Report interval for temperature readings.
+<p&gtDefines the Periodic Report interval for temperature readings.
 This can be configured to a minimum of 60 seconds and maximum of (32767 seconds.
-A 0 value disables the Interval based Periodic reporting, and any value below 60 results in a 60 second interval.
+A 0 value disables the Interval based Periodic reporting, and any value below 60 results in a 60 second interval.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```600```.